Blogs Beyond the NIST Framework...

 What is the point of those cards, anyway?
 And who really pays attention to the “white lights lead to red lights, red lights lead to exits” routine?
 Do you?

-Like most of us, even knowing how important it would be to know these things if a rare emergency did happen, do we pay attention?
+Like most of us, even knowing how important it would be to know these things in the event of a rare emergency, do we pay attention?
 And do we learn from them—and does it really help us change our behavior?

 Cybersecurity incidents are a lot more common than airplane emergencies, but it’s surprising to find out that the overwhelming attitude towards security awareness and training (SA&T) is a lot like how we read an airline safety card.
 We read the card or take the yearly training just to say we’ve done it, just to check a box, but we don’t really expect to learn anything, much less change what we do.